eastend-street/portfolio/README.md

 # Portfolio
-This is my portfolio website to show front-end development works🎓  Made by React.js.
+This is my portfolio website to show frontend development works🎓  Made by Next.js(React.js).

 <br/>